WerWolv/Documentation/pattern_language/core-language/control-flow.md

 Packet packet[3] @ 0xF0;
 ```

 But the match statement allows for much more than just a simple switch.
 It also allows you to match multiple values at once and use more complex comparison logic.
-Alongside is also the _\__ wildcard that matches any value, and thus also creates the default case.
+Alongside this is the _\__ wildcard that matches any value, and thus also creates the default case.

 ```rust
 struct Packet {